 Planning a wedding is its own labor of love, but the most important part of it is to see your family and friends with you on your big day.
 And because everyone has their own schedules and commitments, getting your special date on their calendars is paramount.

 That means working with a timeline, so you can communicate appropriately.
-Save the dates, invites, and thank-yous are the powerful trifecta you must remember to send out at the right times.
+Save the dates, wedding invitations, and thank-yous are the powerful trifecta you must remember to send out at the right times.
 Here’s exactly when to do that.

 If local, aim for six to nine months ahead of the wedding date; If destination, shoot for nine to 12 months.